-Ragù is a unique registered recipe (in Italy, at least).
-Nonetheless, if you take a trip around Italy, you will encounter plenty of different combinations of ingredients and tastes which make the most famous Italian dish different from one region to another one.
+Ragù is the most beloved recipe throughout Italy.
+If you take a trip around the country, you will encounter many combinations of ingredients which make this most famous Italian dish different from one region to another one.

-Several types of meat, various sautéed vegetables, more or less aromatic herbs or spices, tomato puree or paste: a wide range of recipes:, all of them … simply delicious.
+The variations are due to the use of different types of meat, sautéed vegetables, herbs and spices, tomato sauces, and tomato paste.
+There is a wide range of recipes, but all of them are simply delicious.

-Although, Italian people have been arguing for ages about which is the best ragù, everyone has got their own untouchable, traditional, secret recipe- never ask for it: you could make people suspicious and they might give you may the wrong answer on purpose!
-Here, we are very jealous of our traditions, we may say a few things, but we never reveal our secret tricks.
-Secret must be “stolen” by a careful observation, by asking very politely, and most of all, by focusing on the tastes and guessing the ingredients.
+Although, Italian people have been arguing for ages about which is the best ragù; everyone has their own secret traditional recipe, but don’t ask for their version.
+You might make people suspicious, so they might then give you the wrong answer on purpose.
+Here, we are very jealous of our traditions, so we never reveal our coveted recipes, which must be “stolen” through careful observation or by guessing the ingredients.

-Preparing ragù, a good ragù is easy, if you know a few tricks.
-First, you have to be very careful with the cooking method and time-be patient and “pamper” your salsa as you may pamper a baby!
-It has to simmer slowly for a long time, it gets a wonderful color and turn into a delicious mixture which develops a tempting meaty flavor.
+Preparing a good ragù is easy if you know a few tricks.
+First, you have to be very careful with the cooking method and time.
+Be patient and “pamper” your sauce as it has to simmer slowly for a long time.
+It gets a wonderful color and turns into a delicious mixture, which produces a tempting meaty dish.

-Ragù Bolognese dictates the proportions among the ingredients which are acknowledged by every version of ragù across Italy.
+Ragù Bolognese dictates the proportions of ingredients, which are standard in every version of ragù across Italy.
+They include the following:

-A few hints for a toothsome unforgettable sauce:
+A few suggestions for a hearty unforgettable sauce:

-- Opt for a large saucepan to arrange the meat evenly;
+- Use a large saucepan, or dutch oven, to arrange the meat evenly;

-- Sauté the vegetables over medium low heat until softened and golden: you don’t want to burn them;
+- Sauté the vegetables over medium-low heat until soft and golden: you don’t want to burn them;

-- Stir-fry the meat until the liquid inside the meat has evaporated, then add the wine;
+- Stir the meat until the liquid from the meat has evaporated; then add the red wine;

-- Completely cover meat with the tomato puree or paste (which is diluted with broth);
+- Completely cover the meat with the tomato puree or paste, which is diluted with broth;

-- Gently simmer the sauce over very low heat for long time.
+- Gently simmer the sauce over a very low heat for a long time.

 What can you eat ragù sauce with?